 The most commonly affected areas of skin are the scalp and hairline, ears, eyebrows, nasal folds, melolabial folds (check creases), and chin.
 Out of these areas, the scalp is the single most problematic area for everyone affected, while the nasal folds appear to be where the majority of facial issues first appear.

-If you would like to get a more in-depth understanding of basics of the condition and areas affected, please refer to the Basics of Seborrheic Dermatitis section.
+If you would like to get a more in-depth understanding of basics of the condition and areas affected, please refer to the section.